Why isn't the download working?

 - For all entries that begins with the letters "g2m", right-click it and select End Process.

 - Try re-joining the session.

-- Install via MSI – You might have better luck installing via MSI rather than going through the automatic download.
-Even though MSI downloads are typically used only by IT Admins, it can also be used to install the software on your own computer.
-Learn how to Install via MSI (Windows).
+- Install via MSI.
+You might have better luck installing via MSI rather than going through the automatic download.
+Even though MSI downloads are typically used only by IT admins, it can also be used to install the software on your own computer.
+See Install via MSI (Windows).